existential_freedom_meaning_isolation_death.jpeg

 • Addictions, emotional eating

-• All problems, including:
+• All problems can be worked on, including:

 • Workplace, family, partner, social group problems